deeepsig/deeepsig/README.md

                  '._____|'.\\......'''''''.:..'''
                             \\

-"All we have to decide is what to do with the time that is given us."
+"All we have to decide is what to do with the time that is given to us."

 ```